Rose Milkweed Marsh Milkweed

 incarnata Marsh Milkweed potted plants

 $5 each plus boxing/shipping

-please contact us by email with your address and zip code for shipping charges on potted plants
+please contact us by email with your address and number of plants for shipping charges on potted plants

 We accept payment by check or money order and through the PayPal website

 | Asclepias incarnata

 |100||25 sq ft|

 1 pound - ------.

 Asclepias incarnata, Rose Milkweed, Marsh Milkweed, or Swamp Milkweed, Butterflies love this plant!
 Often several different species of butterflies are feeding on its nectar at once.
 Marsh Milkweed is a favorite host plant for the Monarch butterfly caterpillar.
 Attractive rounded clusters of delicately scented pink flowers grow from smooth-stemmed branches that grow up to 5 feet tall.
 Each small flower has 5 curved petals surrounding 5 contrasting light pink to whitish hoods providing exquisite beauty.
 Marsh or Swamp Milkweed plants grow quickly and typically bloom sometime during June, July and August.
 Marsh Milkweed is the only native milkweed that enjoys moist soil.
 Marsh Milkweed seeds germinate without pretreatment.

 Marsh Milkweed is an excellent addition to the butterfly garden and can be grown in average garden soil when mulched.